 Yellowing of hardener in the bottle can happen for numerous reasons.
 Sometimes it appears Part B is yellowed just because it's a different colour then the part A. This does not automatically mean that it has yellowed perse.
 It may be that it's not yellowed, but just a different tone than part A. In some epoxies, it is normal to have two different colour tones between the resin and hardener bottles!!!

-If a kit arrives with a slight yellow to it, It can also be from UV inhibitors that are an added ingredient, as they are actually yellow in colour.
+If a resin kit arrives with a slight yellow to it, It can also be from UV inhibitors that are an added ingredient, as they are actually yellow in colour.

 Yellowing of hardener can also be caused by oxidation which happens to every brand.